juliano/juliano.github.io/_posts/2020-05-18-picking-the-best-tool.md

 I would probably have hours and hours of fun, researching and implementing a `ZSink.iso88591Decode` or finding the right Rust crate to play with.

 I did neither.
 And still, I had a lot of fun!
-After getting back to reality, the answer was clear: bash tools were the right choice do the job.
+After getting back to reality, the answer was clear: bash tools were ideal to do the job.

 ## The Logic (and smart) Solution